Advertisement

 Parental Involvement

-• A Parent Center on campus reflects the importance placed on having parents as partners in doing what is best for each child, and they are welcome any time.
-Teachers regularly send email to parents about important tests or individual achievements or problems, and the parents email back for electronic teacher-parent conversations.
-Parents are encouraged to set meeting times during teachers' two free periods, and parent-teacher meetings are thus a regular occurrence, not a once- or twice-a-year special occasion.
+Parents are also encouraged to set meeting times during teachers' two free periods, and parent-teacher meetings are thus a regular occurrence, not a once- or twice-a-year special occasion.
 Many parents set aside time or often videotape the BFBN daily broadcast in order to keep up on school events.
 Parents also get a taste of the curriculum when they are asked to take the places of their children in the broadcast class and do their own version of the news and public service show.

-Teachers discuss a Web project about the Holocaust during one of their two confer-and-plan periods.
+Teachers discuss an online project about the Holocaust during one of their two confer-and-plan periods.

 Credit: Edutopia